You can find all the answers to your FAQ related to speech therapy here.

 Your speech therapist can discuss this with you.
 If the speech therapist comes to your home, a fixed reimbursement amount will be calculated.
 This will be discussed with you at the start of treatment.

 Absolutely.
 Our speech therapists may visit a patient's home that is within approximately 20 kilometres from the hospital.
-For more information, please contact us at our central telephone number.

 Our department is specialised in complicated disorders in adults.
 For recommendations related to voice disorders in children and eating and drinking problems in babies and young children, you may also consult our department.
 For speech and reading disorders such as dyslexia, stuttering and dysphasia, you can find a speech therapist from the Flemish Society for Speech Therapists (VVL).
-Go to their website https://www.vvl.be/ and select the 'Patient' profile, where you can use the search function to find a speech therapist.
+Go to their website www.vvl.be and select the 'Patient' profile, where you can use the search function to find a speech therapist.

 In this case, it is best to contact our department.
 We are happy to look at your circumstances and see what the legal and practical options are.

 Yes, you may come to our department for one-time extensive testing.
-This is provided for mild as well as severely complicated disorders involving language, speech, swallowing and the voice.
+This is provided for mild as well as severely complicated disorders involving language, speech, cognition, swallowing and the voice.

 We do have speech therapy student interns at our department because we would like to contribute to the future of speech therapy.
 We receive many requests every day regarding student observers or volunteer interns.
 To complete an internship with our department, your educational institution must have an internship agreement with our hospital.
 Otherwise the internship is not allowed due to liability, privacy laws and practical organisational reasons.
 This holds for long-term as well as visiting internships.

-Our department contact person for internships is Marieke Vandelanotte.
+The contact person for internships is Marieke Vandelanotte.